Presenting Evidence with Courtroom Technology

 In fact, renting a visual presenter for a short trial that will include many photographs, such as an automobile negligence case, could be surprisingly cost effective.
 You should compare the cost of preparing the photographic enlargements and blowups of key deposition admissions with the cost of renting the electronic system.

-The visual presenter does not replace the exhibit - it projects it onto the monitor.
-Jurors should still be able to examine the admitted exhibit during deliberations.
+The visual presenter does not replace the exhibit - it projects it onto the monitor or screen.
+Jurors should still be able to examine the admitted physical exhibit during deliberations.
 The use of a visual presenter does not prevent the use of a photographic enlargement if it is important, psychologically, for the jury to have an enlarged exhibit to review during deliberations.
 It is your decision whether to use enlargements as well.

 When preparing your presentation using electronic courtroom technology, you should consider the following questions.

-3. When should lawyers use CD-Rom and bar codes?
-It really does not make sense to use CD-Rom or bar code technology in a small case with minimal documentary or photographic exhibits.
+- When should you use computers and CDs?
+It really does not make sense to use such tools in a small case with minimal documentary or photographic exhibits.
 On the other hand, even if only a few hundred exhibits are at issue, you should look at how the case will be tried.
-If you use computers during trial, you should store all the documents on disc.
-CD-Rom will allow you to retrieve the relevant exhibit quickly and effortlessly.
-If large numbers of photographs are used, bar code retrieval of those photographs is also quick and effortless.
-The amount and use of exhibits are the most important issues to evaluate when deciding whether to use CD-Rom and bar codes as trial support.
+If you use computers during trial, you should store all the documents, drawings, graphs, and photographs on disc.
+Such a system will allow you to retrieve the relevant exhibit quickly and effortlessly.
+The amount and use of exhibits are the most important issues to evaluate when deciding whether to use a computer-based, CD-retrieval system as trial support.

-The trial of O.J.
-Simpson has shown that courtroom technology has a future in American trials.
-In fact, more effective and proper use of electronic support would likely have shortened that trial.
-The general public, our source of juries, is now used to seeing computers on judges’ benches and counsel tables.
+Courtroom technology has a future in American trials.
+In fact, effective and proper use of electronic support usually shortens trial.
+The general public, our source of juries, is now used to seeing computers on judges' benches and counsel tables in televised trials.
 It is fair to say that courtroom technology is not only here to stay, it is here for lawyers to embrace and learn to use without the constant worry of perceived technical incompetence.